spacer

 GMC Reference: SES/SRT/512

-The SE Scotland anaesthetic programme is the second largest programme in Scotland with around 120 trainees across the 7 years of training.
-Within SE Scotland we are able to deliver all the requirements of the RCOA 2021 curriculum across a breadth of teaching and district general hospitals as well as tertiary units and national services.
+The South East Scotland anaesthetic programme is the second largest programme in Scotland, with around 120 trainees across the seven years of training.
+Within South East Scotland, we can deliver all the requirements of the RCOA 2021 curriculum across a breadth of teaching and district general hospitals, tertiary units, and national services.

-Stage 1 anaesthetics training is a 3 year programme leading to the award of the Stage 1 Training certificate which must be achieved to be eligible for entry to Specialist Training.
-There are currently 37 trainees in core anaesthetics.
-There are typically 12 posts available each year which are recruited in round one of national recruitment in January for commencement in August.
-Entry to the programme is through Scottish National Recruitment which is run by ANRO based out of the West Midland’s Deanery.
+Stage 1 anaesthetics training is a 3-year programme leading to the Stage 1 Training certificate award, which must be achieved to be eligible for entry to Specialist Training.
+There are currently 37 Anaesthetists in Training (AiTs) within the Core Anaesthetic Programme, with approximately 11 posts available annually through the Scottish National Recruitment process.
+The competitive process occurs in January during round one of national recruitment administrated by the Anaesthetic National Recruitment Office (ANRO).

-Trainees in stage 1 will rotate through the majority of hospitals in the region during their 3 years.
-In CT1 trainees will do 6 months of anaesthetics during which they will gain the knowledge and skills to anaesthetise straightforward cases with a supervisor available in the hospital.
-By achieving this trainees will gain their Initial Assessment of Competence.
-This then allows them to be put on the on call rota.
-In the second 6 months of CT1 trainees will undertake a further 3 months of anaesthesia and 3 months of intensive care training.
-Intensive Care Training is delivered in one of the FICM accredited units in either Western General Hospital, Royal Infirmary of Edinburgh or Victoria Hospital Kirkcaldy.
+Stage 1 AiTs will rotate through most regional hospitals during their three years.
+The first placement will be six months of anaesthetics.
+During that time, AiTs will gain the knowledge and skills to anaesthetise straightforward cases with a supervisor within the hospital for queries or to provide prompt assistance.
+When this level of competence has been achieved, AiTs are awarded an Initial Assessment of Competence (IAC) and begin working on the out-of-hours rota.
+In the second half of an AiT’s first year, they will undertake two three-month anaesthesia and intensive care training placements.
+Intensive Care Training is delivered in one of the FICM-accredited units in the Western General, Royal Infirmary of Edinburgh or Victoria Hospitals.

-In CT3 trainees will undertake a 2 month placement in SCRH, 1 month in paediatrics based at the Royal Hospital for Children and Young People, 3 months of Intensive Care and 6 months of Anaesthetics.
-By the end of Stage 1 training, trainees must have completed the full Primary FRCA exam and gained their Stage 1 Training Certificate in order to eligible for application to ST4.
+During the final year of the core programme, AiTs will rotate through a two-month placement in obstetric anaesthesia, one month of paediatrics anaesthesia, three months of Intensive Care, and six months of Anaesthetics.
+By the end of Stage 1 training, trainees must have completed the full Primary FRCA exam and gained their Stage 1 Training Certificate to be eligible for application to ST4.

-Successful candidates are able to indicate SE Scotland as a preferred region during the recruitment process.
+Successful candidates can indicate South East Scotland as a preferred region during recruitment.
 Once all appointments have been made, successful candidates will be allocated their placements for the first year.

 Research, audit, teaching and management opportunities

-Audit and quality improvement opportunities are available in each department in the region with designated leads overseeing the work.
-A number of consultants are trained Scottish Improvement Leaders that are able to support QI work.
-The region also has a trainee network, SQuARes NET, to provide training and support for QI work and promote collaborative working on QI projects.
+Audit and quality improvement opportunities are available in each department in the region, with designated leads overseeing the work.
+Several consultants are trained Scottish Improvement Leaders who can support QI work.
+The region also has a trainee network, SQuARes NET, to provide training and support for QI work and promote collaborative work on QI projects.

 There are well established training courses within the region that help with preparation for the Primary FRCA.
 CT1s are granted a half day of study leave per week to attend the courses which cover the basic sciences for the exam.
-Trainees who are successful in the MCQ/SBA can then attend the regional OSCE/VIVA course in preparation for these components of the Primary FRCA.
-Over the years SE Scotland has had one of the highest exam pass rates in the UK.
+Trainees who are successful in the MCQ/SBA can then participate in the regional OSCE/VIVA course in preparation for these components of the Primary FRCA.
+South East Scotland regularly has had one of the highest pass rates in the UK.

-The RCOA 2021 curriculum has placed a strong emphasis on simulation as part of the IAC and IACOA.
-Within the region we have a number of simulation experts who have developed regional training courses to support the acquisition of knowledge and skills for novice trainees.
-These are in addition to local teaching which includes CBD sessions, journal clubs, M+Ms and departmental updates.
+The RCOA 2021 curriculum strongly emphasises simulation as part of the IAC and IACOA.
+Within the region, many simulation experts have developed regional training courses to support novice AiT’s acquisition of knowledge and skills.
+These are in addition to local teaching, which includes CBD sessions, journal clubs, M+Ms, and departmental updates.

 Where is the training delivered?